1921–22 Amherst Lord Jeffs men's ice hockey season: Season

 Amherst's home stand concluded with a pair of wins over Bates and YMCA and set up a two-game series with Williams.
 The Ephs welcomed Amherst with one of the longest games in program history, playing three 20-minute periods rather than the then-customary 15-minute frames.
 The extra time didn't help the Lord Jeffs as Amherst was unable to score in the game, though Plimpton did post another remarkable effort in the loss.
 The rematch saw the Purple offense show its teeth and two goals from captain Worcester led Amherst to the win.

 The final game of the season was a rematch with the Mass.
-Aggies and was a near carbon-copy of the first.
-Plimpton was once more singled out for his stellar play, credited with remarkable stickwork, though not called upon nearly as much as he had been.
-Unfortunately, the offense was just as inept in the final game and Amherst could not get a single puck into the MAC cage.
-The final score was eerily similar as well with the Purples losing 0–1 to end the season.
-While the end wasn't what they had hoped for, the Jeffmen had done a far sight better than they had in '21 and posted their best season in over a decade.
+Aggies and was quite similar to the first.
+Plimpton played less than in the first match with the Mass Aggies, but still performed excellently.
+Amherst's offense was unable to get a single puck into the MAC cage.
+The final score was 0-1, resulting in the Purples losing 0–1.
+Despite the loss, this was the best season performance for the team in over a decade.

-Russell F. Neale served as team manager with William F. Whitla as his assistant.
+During the season, Russell F. Neale served as team manager with William F. Whitla as his assistant.